w5xd/PacketThermostat/README.md

 All the features will fit if you can get a hardware programmer attached to the Pro Micro and use the Arduino IDE's "Sketch/Upload-using-programmer" feature.
 There remains a catch.
-The Arduino IDE upload processing refuses to past the compile step if the compile results in a sketch too big to fit with a boot loader, even if you want to use a programmer.
+The Arduino IDE upload processing refuses to proceed past the compile step if the compile results in a sketch too big to fit with a boot loader, even if you specify to use a programmer (which means there is no bootloader.)
 The only way I could find to get around this nuisance was to track down the boards.txt file and add a new "board" that was copied from the existing Sparkfun Pro Micro board setting.
 This is left as an exercise to the reader.